Leadership Across Difference

 Fake It: Counterintuitively, action often needs to precede attitude.
 Act how a genuinely compassionate uniter would act, even if you don’t feel it at first.
 (Note: This does not mean being phony, and it can backfire if your motivation is to change others’ perceptions of you.
 Be sure that your motivation is to improve relationships and change yourself internally.)

 Envision a positive interaction across your differences with others- this can reduce anxiety and produce better outcomes.
 It may help to plan out (or script) important interactions.
-Consult with those who are wise, impartial, and knowledgeable about potential triggers, especially when strong emotions could be involved.
+Consult with those who are wise, impartial, and knowledgeable about what might provoke others, especially when strong emotions could be involved.
 Be in control of your actions instead of controlled by your emotions (see “Know Yourself” below).

 (Arthur Brooks from Love Your Enemies p.
 89 in ePub; Retrieved on Nov 7, 2022 from: https://hiddenbrain.org/podcast/relationships-2-0-how-to-keep-conflict-from-spiraling/; Retrieved on July 30, 2023 from https://www.psychologytoday.com/us/blog/what-mentally-strong-people-dont-do/201606/when-to-fake-it-till-you-make-it-and-when-you)

 Gratitude: Find ways to appreciate & be thankful for what’s good in your life.
-This doesn’t mean passively ignoring what’s unfair or being complacent.
+This doesn’t mean being complacent or passively ignoring what’s unfair.
 It means looking for areas that are going well so that we don’t ignore them and so that they become salient.
 Research shows that gratitude is good for us personally & can make us more likely to behave in a prosocial way, treating others well- even those who are very different from us (e.g., enhancing empathy & reducing aggression).

 (Arthur Brooks from Love Your Enemies p.
 89 in ePub)